-7.3 Electron Configurations: We now combine the electron orbital information (in terms of quantum numbers) with the spin information, the Pauli Exclusion principle, and Hunt's rule (maximize the number of unpaired electrons) to generate descriptions of the electron configurations possible for atoms in a ground state or an excited state.
+7.3 Electron Configurations: We now combine the electron orbital information (in terms of quantum numbers) with the spin information, the Pauli Exclusion principle, and Hund's rule (maximize the number of unpaired electrons) to generate descriptions of the electron configurations possible for atoms in a ground state or an excited state.
 Complications arise for transition elements: study this part!

 Review the Videos at Thinkwell Video Lessons.

 Use the It's Elementary to review how to write the correct description for electrons in the ground state.

 How can we use light absorption and color to identify and separate substances?
 Using the resources below to explore your options, design an experiment using chromatography techniques to separate dyes in common household substances, then interpret your data terms of the relative strength of interactions among and between the components.
 List your equipment and materials, and outline your process and the data you will collect.